BloomTech-Labs/code-your-dreams-fe/README.md

 ### Prerequisites

-- _(If there is no need for the app to appear in search engines, then this step can be ignored.)_ The code as written is set for testing.
+- _(If there is no need for the app to appear in search engines, then this step can be ignored.)_ The code is written to be installed in a testing environment.
 Once the app is deployed it needs to be configured to allow search engine indexing.
 There are two files to update:

   1. `robots.js` : Delete the following lines of code, 12 and 1-4.
-Line 12, `disallow: "/",` is what blocks indexing across the entire app.
+Line 12, `disallow: "/",` is what blocks server indexing across the entire app.
 The first four lines are for comments that are no longer needed.

      ```
       // This file is temporarily set to disallow all bots